 Born Free Foundation

 The Born Free Foundation has been a supporter of Sea Sense since the very beginning in Mafia Island.
-Their commitment to endangered species conservation in the wild is world renowned.
+Their commitment to endangered wildlife conservation in the wild is world renowned.
 The Born Free Foundation provides much needed support for the day to day running of the Sea Sense office in Dar es Salaam where all projects are planned and coordinated from.

 International Seafood Sustainability Foundation

-ISSF continues to support a Conservation Officer network to protect nesting turtles in Temeke District and funds our efforts to reduce threats to turtles from bycatch.
+ISSF continues to support a Conservation Officer network to protect nesting turtles in Kigamboni District and funds our efforts to reduce threats to turtles from bycatch.
 Sea Sense is working with community fisheries managers and we are providing training on simple techniques to release entangled turtles from nets.
 ISSF is also supporting Sea Sense to conduct awareness and sensitization activities at migrant fisher camps to address the high level of turtle meat consumption at the camps.